CSCI-3398/hackathon2/README.md

 Today you will learn how to build a speech recognizer using the Carnegie Mellon University Sphinx system, which is a traditional statistical ASR system.
 Sphinx is not state-of-the-art, but it is easy to use!
 There are three major components that go into most typical statistical ASR systems:

-1. The Acoustic model defines the acoustic units of recognition and the statistical models used to identify them.
+1. The Acoustic Model defines the acoustic units of recognition and the statistical models used to identify them.
 It is constructed by a training process which takes segmented audio data and the corresponding transcriptions as its input.
 2. The Lexicon (or pronunciation model) defines the mapping of words to acoustic units.
 It is constructed by hand, or by using trained letter to sound rules, or frequently some combination of the two.
-3. The Language model (LM, also called a "grammar") defines the set of possible sentences that can be recognized, as well as their relative prior probabilities.
+3. The Language Model (LM, also called a "grammar") defines the set of possible sentences that can be recognized, as well as their relative prior probabilities.

 ## Part 1: Install the required data and tools